AkioSarkiz/manga-collector/README.md

-# The mangalib
+# The manga-collector

 [![License](https://img.shields.io/badge/license-MIT-blue)](https://opensource.org/licenses/MIT)

-The mangalib is a library designed to easily scrape manga content from various websites.
+The manga-collector is a library designed to easily scrape manga content from various websites.
 This package is licensed under the MIT License and is fully test-covered.

 ## Features